elliotberdy/myfood/README.md

 ### Technologies Used

-MyFood is a fullstack web application that uses HTML, CSS, JavaScript, Bootstrap, Node.js, and SQLite.
+MyFood is a fullstack web application that uses HTML, CSS, JavaScript, Bootstrap, Node.js, Express.js, Path, Body Parser, and SQLite.
 MyFood also uses the Edamam API to populate the dropdowns with a list of foods.